-ASC Legal Responsibilities
+Legal Responsibilities

-Under the Australian Sports Commission's National Coach Accreditation Scheme, coaches are required by law to undertake the following responsibilities:
+Under the NRL Coach Accreditation Scheme, coaches are required by law to undertake the following responsibilities:

 1. PROVIDE A SAFE ENVIRONMENT

 Facilities and equipment must be safe for both users and others involved in the competition.
 Adverse weather conditions must also be taken into consideration during competition and practice.